Irene Finan-Mitchell - Obituary

 Irene Eleanor Finan-Mitchell

-East Brunswick - Irene Eleanor Finan-Mitchell, 89, passed away on Friday, October 2 at The Elms of Cranbury.
+East Brunswick - Irene Eleanor Finan-Mitchell, 89 of East Brunswick, passed away on Friday, October 2 at The Elms of Cranbury.
 Born in 1930 in Barre, MA.
 She was the daughter of the late Thomas Finan and Grace Sheehan.
 Irene graduated from University of Massachusetts, Amherst.
 Irene lived in Madison, WI and then Morgantown, WV before moving to Sussex, NJ in 1964 to the Rutgers University Dairy Research Station and Facilities now known as Lusscroft Farms.

 Irene received a Masters Degree in Education from William Paterson College.
 After moving to East Brunswick in 1970, she worked as a teacher in East Brunswick at Bowne-Munro Elementary School and also taught at St. Peter's School, New Brunswick and then retired as an Officer from the Middlesex County Probation Department.